Aut0Matic/AOC/README.md

-# AOC2021
+# AOC

-My solutions for Advent of code 2021
+My solutions for Advent of code

 Each day contains 1 input file and 1 solution file, all solutions complete in python!